 Finally, be mindful of significant news events.
 Central bank decisions, job reports, and earnings releases can move markets in seconds, creating precisely the kind of spikes where slippage is most pronounced.
 Unless your strategy is designed explicitly for trading those events, the safer move is to wait until volatility subsides and liquidity returns.
 By combining good timing, smart order types, and disciplined planning, you can keep slippage from eroding your edge.

-Other brokers, however, are less flexible, and truthfully, less good.
+Other brokers, however, are less flexible.
 They might automatically fill your order at the next available price, even if the move is well outside your expectations.
 In fast-moving markets or during thin liquidity sessions, this can mean a much larger loss to swallow.
 Some brokers also restrict the ability to set maximum slippage parameters on their platforms, further reducing your control.

 This is why it’s important for you to read a broker’s execution policy carefully.
-The way slippage is handled, whether with client-friendly safeguards or with more rigid, broker-favorable rules, can have a direct impact on costs, trade precision, and how your overall strategy performs in the real world of trading.
+How slippage is handled, whether with client-friendly safeguards or more rigid, broker-favorable rules, directly affects costs, trade precision, and your strategy’s real-world performance.
+When reviewing broker execution policies, we pay particular attention to whether slippage settings are on the platform or buried in legal documents, because that often determines how much control a retail trader has in fast markets.

 Market makers take the opposite side of client trades, meaning your orders are filled internally rather than passed directly into the wider market.
 Because they control execution, they can choose how much slippage they are willing to allow.
 As we’ve mentioned, some market makers are more flexible, allowing you to cancel if the price moves too far from your request.
 Others may simply fill the order at the next available price, even if it’s significantly worse.